mok4ry/SymCrypt/README.md

 Known Bugs
 ----------
 * When the current key character and data character are the same, the result of XORing them is 0.
 This represents the null terminator ('\0') and fools C into believing it is the end of the string, which truncates everything after that character in the crypted text.
+ * Temporary fix is to detect a 0 result of the XOR operation and set that character equal to something else instead (currently '?').
+This way, the entire message is considered but single characters may be incorrect in the decryption, e.g. `This is some t/xt.`.

 #### Author